xpdable/case-reflection/README.md

 # Case - Reflection
-We have Json file describing a list for functions calls history from the system.
+We have Json file describing a list of functions calls history from one of our systems.
-Each element of the Json array is representing an invoking action.
+Each element of the Json array represents an invoking action.
-For example, below snippet means function `fooONE` is called with two parameters `param1` and `param2`, and the function returned a value (Not None/null).
+For example, below snippet means function `fooONE` is called with two parameters `param1` and `param2`, i.e. `fooOne(param1,param2)` and the function returned a value (Not None/null).
 Please refer to [example](func.json).
 ```Json
 [
   ...